jranke/mkin/README.md

   `reweight = "obs"` to your call to `mkinfit` and a separate variance componenent for each of the observed variables will be optimised in a second stage after the primary optimisation algorithm has converged.
+* When a metabolite decline phase is not described well by SFO kinetics, either IORE kinetics or SFORB kinetics can be used for the metabolite, adding one respectively two parameters to the system.

 ## GUI